LAST UPDATED 1/8/19

 Ants move into your car to search for one thing— food!
 Discovering a trail of ants in your car can immediately evoke alarm and panic.
 But it is important to note that it is highly improbable ants are entering your vehicle with intentions of moving in permanently.
 Instead of looking for a new habitat, ants are simply searching for one thing and one thing only…and that’s food.

-If you’re asking yourself, “Why are there ants in my car?” and you have spotted ants within your vehicle— there are two possibilities:
+If you’re asking yourself, “Why are there ants in my car?” and you have spotted ants in your vehicle or ants coming through your dashboard— there are two possibilities:

-2) the food source has been discovered and the worker ants are bringing it back to their colony
+2) Bingo!
+The ants found food.
+The food source has been discovered and the worker ants are bringing the food back to their colony.

 If there is not a food source in your car, it is likely the ants will move out because their search was unsuccessful.
 However, if a food source is discovered, different tactics need to be taken.
-Simply removing the food source may be difficult.
+One would think that getting rid of the food would work and get rid of the ants in your car.
+However, once ants are inside your car, simply removing the food source may be difficult.

 What type of ants are in my car?